robotic-vision-lab/Dual-Interactive-Implicit-Neural-Network/README.md

 ## Description

-This repository contains the code for "Single Image Super-Resolution via a Dual Interactive Implicit Neural Network"
+This repository contains the implementation of the paper "Single Image Super-Resolution via a Dual Interactive Implicit Neural Network" (Accepted to WACV 2023).

 ## How to run